ssi-dk/diseasystore/cran-comments.md

 ## Notes
-In the examples for `test_diseasystore()` -- one of the functions introduced in this release -- we have a wrapped the example in \dontrun{} since it takes longer than 5 seconds to run the example (running on a laptop it takes ~ 2 min).
+In the examples for `test_diseasystore()` -- one of the functions introduced in this release -- we have a wrapped the example in \donttest{} since it takes longer than 5 seconds to run the example (running on a laptop it takes ~ 2 min).